quangphuc789/hugo/content/post/simple-usage-of-join-and-rank-in-sql.md

 +++

-***Description:***
+When retrieving data from SQL tables, sometimes there is a need to retrieve the row indexes of the data within the table itself.
+To understand more about this usage, consider a small example below:

+**Description**

-Imagine you need to create a simple SELECT statement that will return all columns from the people table, and join to the sales table so that you can return the COUNT of all sales and RANK each person by their sale_count.
+Imagine you need to create a simple `SELECT` statement that will return all columns from the `people` table, and join to the `sales` table so that you can return the total of all `sales` and rank each person by their sale_count.

-*people* table schema
+*people* table schema:

-id
-name
+`id`
+`name`

-*sales* table schema
+*sales* table schema:

-id
-people_id
-sale
-price
+`id`
+`people_id`
+`sale`
+`price`

-Then return all people fields as well as the sale count as "sale_count" and the rank as "sale_rank".
+Then return all people fields as well as the sale count as `sale_count` and the rank as `sale_rank`.